apache/incubator-ponymail-foal/docs/admin_guide.md

 ### Re-indexing

-If you need to rebuild the ES indices from scratch:
+If you need to rebuild the OpenSearch indices from scratch:

 1. Back up your data
 2. Delete the indices: `curl -X DELETE http://localhost:9200/ponymail-*`